Phil Lesh and Friends: 2015–2016

 Starting in January 2015, Phil Lesh and Friends celebrated the Grateful Dead's 50th Anniversary by performing tribute concerts, recreating select concerts from the Grateful Dead's 30-year career, at his restaurant Terrapin Crossroads, along with select Grateful Dead Recreational Tribute shows at The Capitol Theatre, in Port Chester, New York.
 These celebrations of the Grateful Dead's 50th Anniversary continued into 2016.

-In 2015, Phil Lesh And Friends had to cancel two shows at Terrapin Crossroads on October 24–25, due to the bladder cancer diagnosis of Phil Lesh.
+In 2015, Phil Lesh and Friends had to cancel two shows at Terrapin Crossroads on October 24–25, due to Phil Lesh's bladder cancer diagnosis.

 At the 2015 Lockn' Festival, Carlos Santana made his debut as one of Phil's "Friends", sitting in for the whole set.
 The next night at Lock'n, The Chris Robinson Brotherhood also sat in with Phil Lesh & Friends.

 In celebration of Phil's 76th birthday in 2015, Phil resurrected the classic "Q" lineup for a 2-night run at The Capitol Theatre, in Port Chester.

-In January 2016, it was announced that Phil Lesh and Friends will perform a New Year's Eve run in Hawaii, from December 29–31.
+In January 2016, it was announced that Phil Lesh and Friends would perform a New Year's Eve run in Hawaii, from December 29–31.